CodeSpaceHQ/AppliedAlgorithms/Guide/Greedy/Interval Partitioning/README.md

 Interval partitioning - much like interval scheduling - will have a time complexity dependent on the sorting algorithm used within it.
 In our implementation, quicksort has a best and average time complexity of O(n log n) and a worst case of O(n<sup>2</sup>).
 All that is done in interval partitioning after the pre-sort is a loop n times through the set of jobs, placing each job in the list R at index of what resource it is assigned to.
-This means that - even in edge cases where each job overlaps it's preceding job - our interval partitioning time complexity is equivalent to that of the sorting algorithm used.
+This means that - even in edge cases where each job overlaps all preceding jobs - our interval partitioning time complexity is equivalent to that of the sorting algorithm used.

 ## Example